 Should I Lift Weights to Run Faster?

-Tremendous aerobic and functional capacity are necessary in determining a runner's success, especially during armed services training, and lifting weights plays an essential role in improving both areas.
+Tremendous aerobic and functional capacity are necessary in determining a runner's success and lifting weights plays an essential role in improving both areas.

 Runners often overlook weight training and are stuck in the mindset that the best way to improve their running is to run.